 More tips and tricks

 - Cashback websites are also great repositories of discount codes, promo codes, vouchers and the like.
+Make sure you look at the coupon codes for each retailer.

 - All of these sites will send you emails unless you unsub.
 Choose the email account you sign up with carefully.